 It’s time to talk milk makers.
-While mother nature has given us the goods, the right man-made breast pump keeps baby in steady supply.
+While mother nature has given us the goods, a portable breast pump keeps baby in steady supply of that liquid gold.

 A breast pump is an electric or manual device that uses suction to draw out breastmilk.
 Many mamas will need to express milk at some point throughout the breastfeeding journey, whether to relieve engorgement in the early days or to allow partners to enjoy feeding bub.
-Whatever your reason for expressing, a pump will help get the job done fast and effectively.
+Whatever your reason for expressing, a portable pump helps extract more breast milk in less time.

-Before you decide which one is right for you, you need to know what’s available.
+Before you decide which one is right for you, you need to know what breast pumps are available in Australia.
 We’ve listed several leading pumps available in Australia and answered some basic questions around safety and what features to look for.

 Types of breast pumps and what to look for

-Manual breast pumps are operated using your hand to continuously squeezing a handle, causing suction to express and collect breastmilk in an attached bottle.
+Manual breast pumps are portable devices operated by using a hand to continuously squeeze the handle to create suction.
+The breast milk is conveniently collected in an attached bottle.

-Hospital-grade breast pumps are larger and have a closed system designed for use by more than one mum.
-They can be hired and are a great way to test if you want to express.
+Hospital-grade pumps are larger and have a closed system designed for use by more than one mum.
+They can be hired and are a great way to test if you want to pursue breast milk expression.

 If you want your pumping sessions to be comfy, quick and effective, this is the pump for the job.
 It comes with two large flanges, bottle stands and has adjustable vacuum levels to suit your needs.